2013 Breeders' Cup Classic: Contenders

 Game On Dude was the favorite for the Classic after winning six straight starts leading up to the race, including California's three most prestigious races for older horses – the Santa Anita Handicap, Hollywood Gold Cup and Pacific Classic.
 A win at the Breeders' Cup would have made Game On Dude the favorite for Horse of the Year honors.

 The second choice was Mucho Macho Man, who had finished second in the 2012 Classic.
 He was pulled up in his first start of 2013, suffering from what was later determined to be a respiratory illness.
-He missed months of training while recovering, then returned in the summer with two third place finishes on the East Coast.
-Shipping to California to prep for the Classic, Mucho Macho Man posted an impressive win in the Awesome Again Stakes.
+He missed months of training while recovering, then returned in the summer with two third-place finishes on the East Coast.
+Shipping to California to prep for the Classic, Mucho Macho won the Awesome Again Stakes.

 Facing them was a highly competitive field, including: